-- E2.19 The licensee must submit an Audit Implementation Report to the EPA by email addressed as "ATTENTION Manager ROMS" to info@epa.nsw.gov.au and copied to metrowater.infrastructure@epa.nsw.gov.au, by no later than 3 months after receipt of the Final Audit Report. - E2.20 The Audit Implementation Report must:

-b) propose a timeframe for these action(s); and

-c) provide an explanation for the licensee's proposals where there is any variance from the recommendations of the Auditor in the Final Auditor Report.
+- E2.19 The licensee must submit an Audit Implementation Report to the EPA by email addressed as "ATTENTION Manager ROMS" to info@epa.nsw.gov.au and copied to metrowater.infrastructure@epa.nsw.gov.au, by no later than 3 months after receipt of the Final Audit Report. - E2.20 The Audit Implementation Report must: - a) identify what actions the licensee proposes to take in response to the Audit Report; - b) propose a timeframe for these action(s); and - c) provide an explanation for the licensee's proposals where there is any variance from the recommendations of the Auditor in the Final Auditor Report.